soham14/auto-elf/README.md

 # auto-elf

-## Overview

-This program is meant to automate the scheduling of members of the Berkeley Forum to event shifts.
-It was developed with Python 3.5.2 and its functionalities include generating event logistics forms (ELFs), listing availabilities for a given shift, and displaying availability information for individual members.
+This program is meant to automate the scheduling of members of the Berkeley Forum to event shifts by aggregating member schedules and using sampling to determine optimal shift assignments.
+The auto-elf program was developed with Python and its functionalities include generating event logistics forms (ELFs), listing availabilities for a given shift, and displaying availability information for individual members.
+For example outputs, please see `ELFs/Claude Shannon at the Berkeley Forum/` and `ELFs/John McCarthy at the Berkeley Forum/`.

 ## Set Up